echester/aoc2022/README.md

 # Day 8 - Treetop Tree House

-_ "Well that was embarrassing... going to have to add comments in to stop this kind of fiasco next year... "_
+_"Well that was embarrassing... going to have to add comments in to stop this kind of fiasco next year..."_

 I overthought this for multiple hours alongside normal work.
 The issue really was that the description was correct and made sense, but left some room for different